When the Elephants Dance: Part 3

 The third part of the story is told from Domingo's point of view.
 Domingo decides to not kill Feliciano as he needs him to circumvent Japanese guards in order to find his son.
-Throughout the journey for his son, who has been captured along three members of the cellar inhabitants, Domingo contemplates his failing marriage with Lorna, strained relationship with his son, and his bond with Nina.
+Throughout the journey for his son, who has been captured along with three members of the cellar inhabitants, Domingo contemplates his failing marriage with Lorna, strained relationship with his son, and his bond with Nina.
 Upon prompting by Feliciano, Domingo discusses and thinks about his father, who is a wealthy senator and Japanese sympathizer that rejects Domingo because he is his illegitimate son.
 Domingo's view of love and family are skewed as there is a constant battle between blood family and the feeling of true family inside of him.

 Once the two locate the missing group members, Feliciano presents Domingo as his prisoner to the Japanese guards.
 Feliciano then kills the guards, and the group returns to the cellar.
 Soon after, Japanese soldiers find the cellar, burn it down, and order the inhabitants to begin marching towards Manila, which is currently being bombed by the Americans.
 Everyone is ushered into a warehouse with other Filipino prisoners, where Lorna begs Domingo to stay and not return to the guerilla fighters.
 Mang Pedro tells a story about his experience learning the importance of family and not wasting it.
 Ultimately, Domingo decides to leave and finds that Nina was at the warehouse planning his rescue.
 They return to the guerilla camp in the mountains, only to be attacked by the Japanese the day after their arrival.
 Nina is badly wounded in action, and Domingo is forced to shoot her to end her suffering.